evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 You can choose between two sound systems on the Volkswagen ID.7 Pro S.

 - With the Sound system, you get six speakers with a max system output of 140 watts.
-- With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.
+- With the Harman Kardon Soundsystem, you get 12 speakers with a max system output of 700 watts.

 The model has 4 USB-C connections as standard.